 The therapist will decide or limit patient’s activities or even participation in the treatment program based on the medical history and symptom responses.

-There are exceptions, not every patient will respond to Mechanical diagnosis therapy.
-Mechanical therapy is discontinued when there is no response or when the patient is able to self manage the symptoms.
+Not every patient will respond to mechanical diagnosis therapy.
+Mechanical therapy is stopped when there is no response, or when the patient is able to self manage the symptoms.